frontoge/s23-Copper/README.md

-Team Copper - Spring 2023
+Welcome to the repository for Grocery Genie

+# What is Grocery Genie?
+Grocery Genie is a web application that enables individuals and families with diverse dietary restrictions to find and plan meals compatible with their needs.

+# Who we are
-This is the repository for CS411W team copper in Spring 2023 at Old Dominion University
+This application was built as the capstone project for Team copper in CS411W at Old Dominion University in the Spring 2023 semester.

-# Members
+## Team Members

 - aricat15 - Ari Davis - adavi076@odu.edu
 - alhull - Ashley Hull - ahull001@odu.edu